-Previously deemed "as safe as table salt" by agrochemical industry advertising campaigners, the International Agency for Research on Cancer deemed it a "probable carcinogen" in 2015 and found a link between the use of glyphosate and non-Hodgkin's lymphoma (NHL).
+Previously deemed "as safe as table salt" by agrochemical campaigners, the International Agency for Research on Cancer (IARC) deemed it a "probable carcinogen" in 2015 and found a link between the use of glyphosate and non-Hodgkin's lymphoma (NHL).

 CLL begins developing when mutated varieties of lymphocytes - collectively known as leukocytes - start multiplying very rapidly.
 These are less effective than their healthy counterparts at combatting infection and can over-strain the bone marrow that produces blood cells, significantly decreasing the number of "real" lymphocytes available to the body.

-When the number of healthy white cells decreases enough, symptoms signaling the body has a harder time fighting pathogens might appear:
+When the number of healthy white cells decreases enough, the body has a harder time fighting pathogens, and the following symptoms might appear:

-Many of them developed NHL as a result of not knowing the dangers they were exposed to, and many were awarded with compensatory damages for their injury.
+Many people developed NHL as a result of not knowing the dangers they were exposed to, and many were awarded compensatory damages for their injuries.

-If you have reasons to believe that glyphosate exposure might have played a role in you being afflicted with cancer, don't hesitate to contact Atraxia Law today, and our experienced and knowledgeable team of experts will do the best to see if you can recover adequate compensation.
+If you have reasons to believe that glyphosate exposure caused your cancer, don't hesitate to contact Atraxia Law today, and our experienced and knowledgeable team of experts will do their best to see if you can recover adequate compensation.